-2.1 Memory Map
+2.3 Memory Map

-The CPU can address 1 Kbyte of memory space.
+The central processor unit (CPU) can address 1 Kbyte of memory space.
 The program counter typically advances one address at a time through the memory, reading the program instructions and data.
-The EPROM portion of memory holds the program instructions, fixed data, user-defined vectors, and interrupt service routines.
-The RAM portion of memory holds variable data.
-I/O registers are memory-mapped so that the CPU can access their locations in the same way that it accesses all other memory locations.
+The erasable, programmable read-only memory (EPROM) portion of memory holds the program instructions, fixed data, user-defined vectors, and interrupt service routines.
+The random-access memory (RAM) portion of memory holds variable data.
+Input/output (I/O) registers are memory-mapped so that the CPU can access their locations in the same way that it accesses all other memory locations.

-Figure 2-1 is a memory map of the MCU.
+Figure 2-1 is a memory map of the microcontroller unit (MCU).
 Refer to Figure 2-2 for a more detailed memory map of the 32-byte I/O register section.

-2.2 Input/Output Section
+2.4 Input/Output Section